StuartCox3107/street-art-at-home/README.md

 [Desktop wireframe](wireframes/Blog_desktop.png)
 [Mobile Wireframe]()

-A simple page with images and detail of latest works added as well as a button to return the user home.
+A simple page with images and detail of added blog items related to the subject areas and designed to showcase the cutting edge.

-### About us
+### Cities

-A page giving details about the company history, ethics and reason for existence.
+A page giving an overview of our "favourite cities" in terms of street art.

 ### [Top of page](#top)
 ---